aloussase/aloussase/README.md

 ### Hi there 👋

-I'm a programmer from Ecuador 🇪🇨 in love with functional programming and distributed systems.
+I'm a programmer from Ecuador 🇪🇨 in love with distributed systems.

 I'm currently working on my bachelor's thesis on distributed tracing.

+I use Java ☕ as my main language, but consider myself a polyglot 😜.

 #### Distributed systems group